galshuler/Projects/Case Study.md

 **2. Check for Data Completeness and Integrity**

+**Finding**:

-Finding: Two users appear in the revenue data but not in the 'Events' data.
+Two users appear in the revenue data but not in the 'Events' data.

+**Potential Impact**:

-Potential Impact: This discrepancy might indicate issues with data collection or integration between systems, raising questions about the integrity and reliability of user-related analyses.
+This discrepancy might indicate issues with data collection or integration between systems, raising questions about the integrity and reliability of user-related analyses.

 ```sql
 Query used: